Tupac de la Cruz, Roofing Solutions

 Metal roofs easily can withstand harsh weather conditions—some have Class A fire ratings.
 They last for decades—up to 50 years and beyond.
-And, they contain recycled content and can be 100% recycled, savings tons of roofing waste from landfills.
+And, they contain recycled content and can be 100% recycled, saving tons of roofing waste from landfills.
 In addition, they are aesthetically pleasing.
 Metal roofing is available in numerous materials, shapes and configurations.
-Metal roofing even comes in a variety of colors to personalize your roof.
+Metal roofing comes in a variety of colors to personalize your roof.

 Metal roofing comes in a variety of materials, and each has its pros and cons.
 Here is a breakdown of metal roofing types:

 Low-slope metal roof systems have slopes less than 3:12 (meaning the roof rises 3 inches for every 12 inches of its horizontal run) and consist of interlocking panels called standing-seam panels that run vertically along the roof surface.